unwriter/memochicken/README.md

 }
 ```

 Whenever a new push notification event is triggered, the Memochicken daemon automatically compares the incoming amount with the amount it's supposed to send to the chickens (50 cents).

-If it's above 50 cents, it creates a transaction and sends it to Bitcoin.
+If it's above 50 cents, then the daemon is ready to send the food.
+It makes a request to the [Handcash API](https://handcash.io/api-docs/) to fetch the receiving address for the `$chicken` handle, and then sends the food.

 # Memochicken is an Autonomous Program